onmetal/documentation/docs/network/ddos.md

 # DDoS Protection

 When running commercial services on your infrastructure a good DDoS protection saves you a lot of money - or you spend a lot of money, as commercial DDoS protection solutions come at a high price.
 We do not want to go into the cost details here.
-Instead we want to provide information about the different types of DDoS protection and how to implement them.
+Instead we want to provide an overview over the different types of DDoS protection and how to implement them.

 ## Blackholing